wp-plugins/customericare-livechat/readme.txt

 = How do I start? =

 After you install the plugin and create an account you simply log on to app.customericare.com.
 You can then monitor your website’s visitors and chat with them!

+= Why do I need to create a CustomerIcare account? =

+Our WordPress plugin is meant to help you with the installation of the chat window on your website.
+Since we constantly add new features and improvements to our admin panel, it would be impossible to offer the best experience building a separate WordPress panel.
+Just check out our external panel and tell us what you think!

 = How many agents can I have? =